Back to Solutions SERVICES

 Post-15 April 2026: what's changed

 From 15 April 2026, Microsoft restricted Copilot Chat inside Word, Excel, PowerPoint and OneNote for users on the free Copilot Chat tier.
 Full in-app Copilot now requires a paid Microsoft 365 Copilot (Premium) licence — currently around £24.70 per user per month in the UK.
-For SMEs whose AI strategy was "everyone gets Copilot Chat for free and we'll figure it out from there", that strategy stopped working this month.
+For SMEs whose AI strategy was "everyone gets Copilot Chat for free and we'll figure it out from there", that strategy stopped working last month.

 There are two shifts worth pricing into any 2026 M365 plan: